AlephVenXm/Main/TrainingAlgorithms/REvolT_On_C++/REvolT.md

-## This algorithm uses linear model to train it with evolutionary tree method
+# This algorithm uses linear model to train it with evolutionary tree

 Test run stdout: